Spencer Shimko doesn't even want to think about the possibility of a smoking ban in Howard County.

 Other Phoenix regulars said a smoking ban would prompt them to give up the bar scene.

 "It's already so expensive to go out and drink in the first place," said Jennifer Dibble, 23, a graphic design student from Ellicott City.
-A pack of cigarettes lay in front of her.
+A pack of light cigarettes lay in front of her.
 "Why wouldn't you just grab a six-pack and stay at home, where you can smoke?"

 Anti-smoking advocates say research from jurisdictions that have banned smoking proves that such measures do not harm the hospitality industry.
 A report released last month by the Montgomery County Council showed that the county's smoking ban has had no significant effect on restaurant revenue and employment.